josuefeitosa/josuefeitosa/README.md

 ## I am a Fullstack Web Developer!
 - 🔭 I'm currently working on [Lemon Solutions](https://lemonsolutions.com.br)
 - 🎯 I prefer to say that I am a solution developer!
+- 🚀 Also I develop solutions using Business Intelligence tools, such as Power BI and Qlik (Sense/View).

 ### Connect with me: